 The author of the blog doesn’t do his job alone.
 He has a Jack Russell terrier named Kepler who sometimes who sometimes contributes articles.
+(I suspect that he has some help from his master.)
 Here is Kepler’s latest post.

 Christianity is based on love.
 It was love that made God send Jesus to die for our sins.

 For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.
 (John 3:16)

 All that God wants from us can be summarized in two commands.

 And one of them, a lawyer, asked him a question to test him.
 “Teacher, which is the great commandment in the Law?”
 And he said to him, “You shall love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the great and first commandment.
 And a second is like it: You shall love your neighbor as yourself.
 On these two commandments depend all the Law and the Prophets.”
 (Matthew 22:35-40)

 We are saved through faith but love is more important than faith and is the only acceptable motivation for what we do.
 Read the rest of this entry

 I have spent a lot of time on internet forums debating atheists and trying to convince them that God exists and the Bible is true.
 I usually tried to show them that the existence of God is the only logical explanation for the existence of the universe and I pointed out scientific evidence that shows that the theory of evolution can’t be true.
 However I have come to believe that I was going about this in the wrong way.
 This conclusion is based on hearing two former atheists tell how they became Christians.

 The first is someone I know personally.
 He had a long conversation with a pastor which ended with the pastor explaining to him how to be saved.
 He said he was an atheist and didn’t believe in God, and that ended the conversation.